darkmatterdawn/OpenCHAMI-openbao-integration/README.md

+# WARNING
+(!)
+These scripts make considerable changes to an existing OpenCHAMI installation.
+In their current state, they're meant to be a proof of concept.
+They will be heavily edited to be more streamlined with existing patterns and practices in OpenCHAMI installation.
+What is here at the moment is just a proof of concept.

 # Description
 First working draft of integrating openbao vault into an existing OpenCHAMI setup.
 The existing setup was created by following the steps in the tutorial.